January 11, 2024

 Step 3: Find the Coolest Arcade Games and Machines that Fit with Your Type of Location

-After you’ve done all the work to outline your business goals, you get to do the fun part of choosing the equipment.
+After you’ve outlined your business goals, you can enjoy the fun part of selecting the equipment.
 Of course, your arcade won’t be any fun without unique arcade games and machines.
 Be sure to look for new releases, classics, or even VR arcade games to stock your arcade.
-You can even try it before you buy it.
-Numerous amusement trade shows and expos worldwide allow operators and owners to get exclusive sneak peeks at the latest games and play them before investing in them.
+You can even try it before you make a purchase.
+Many amusement trade shows and expos around the world give operators and owners a chance to see new games.
+They can try these games before deciding to buy them.

 You have some options when it comes to buying arcade equipment.
-You can choose between buying new equipment, investing in used arcade equipment, or looking for the ’80s or ’90s classic arcade machines.
-There has been a trend toward creating classic arcades to take advantage of childhood nostalgia – be aware of everything that goes into keeping older machines up and running, like finding parts and technicians specializing in fixing those machines.
+You can choose to buy new equipment, invest in used arcade machines, or look for classic arcade games from the 1980s or 1990s.
+There has been a trend toward recreating classic arcades to capitalize on childhood nostalgia.
+Keep in mind that older machines need a lot of work to stay running.
+This includes finding parts and hiring skilled technicians for repairs.
 There is a community that loves to work on these machines and bring them back to life; if that’s your passion, go for it.
 However, newer titles would make more sense if you focus more on business.

-Having the right mix of games is essential to ensure you’re profitable.
-There are three basic categories of typical arcade games with many more subcategories: Video Games, Redemption Games, and Merchandisers.
-An essential part of the decision-making process is the percentage of your space allocated to specific types.
-Check out our post on the different types of arcade games for a more detailed analysis.
+Having the right mix of games is essential to ensuring profitability.
+There are three basic categories of typical arcade games, with many more subcategories: Video Games, Redemption Games, and Merchandisers.
+Allocating a percentage of your space to specific types is necessary for informed decision-making.
+For a more detailed analysis, check out our post on the various kinds of arcade games.

-Business in this sector is competitive, so make sure you find who the competitors within your area are and what makes them stand out or what they might lack.
+Business in this sector is competitive.
+Identify your local competitors and determine what sets them apart.
+Also, find out what they might lack.
 One of your first goals should be to research their arcades and see how they’re operating and what their assortment is.
-By analyzing the competition, you can find the best way to attract your target market.
+By analyzing the competition, you can determine the most effective way to target your ideal audience.
 For example, you might find that you can improve the arcade lineup and bring in more clients than your competition.

 • Local Landscape: Identify all arcades within your target catchment area.
 Big chains, independent gems, even bowling alleys with arcade sections – map them all.

-• Target Audience Focus: Understand your ideal customers – families, teens, esports enthusiasts?
+• Target Audience Focus: Do you understand your ideal customers—families, teens, and esports enthusiasts?
 Analyze competitor offerings from their perspective.

 Dive Deep into Operations:

 • Game Assortment: What games do they offer?
-Are they cutting-edge titles, retro classics, or a mix?
+Are they cutting-edge titles, retro classics, or a mix of both?
 Analyze their variety, popularity, and pricing structure.

 • Ambiance and Experience: Observe their atmosphere.
 Is it family-friendly, edgy, or focused on esports?
 How do they manage crowds and maintain cleanliness?